39aldo39/DecSync/internal.md

 Internally, all key-value mappings are stored in files in the DecSync directory.
 Each collection is stored in the subdirectory `syncType/collectionId`, or just `syncType` if there is just one collection for the sync type.

-In each collection, there are three directories: `"new-entries"`, `"stored-entries"` and `"read-bytes"`.
-Each `appId` has an own subdirectory in each of these: `"new-entries"/appId`, `"stored-entries"/appId` and `"read-bytes"/appId`.
-This way, file conflicts are impossible, since concurrent updates modify different directories.
+In each collection, there are four directories: `"new-entries"`, `"stored-entries"`, `"read-bytes"` and `"info"`.
+Each `appId` has an own subdirectory in each of these: `"new-entries"/appId`, `"stored-entries"/appId` etc. This way, file conflicts are impossible, since concurrent updates modify different directories.

 ### New entries
 In the directory `"new-entries"` updated entries are stored.
 When an application sets a `key` at a `value` in a `path` at a `datetime`, the JSON value `[datetime, key, value]` is appended to the file `"new-entries"/appId/path`.